 Our favorite beaches on the Big Island

-Our hands-down favorite beaches on the Big Island are Hapuna and Mauna Kea beach (white sand), Punaluʻu beach (black sand + turtles!), and Papakōlea (green sand).
+Our hands-down favorite beaches on the Big Island are Hapuna and Mauna Kea beach (white sand), Punaluʻu beach (black sand, plus turtles), and Papakōlea (green sand).
 Read more about these beaches in the following guides:

 Turtles, Swimming and Snorkeling at Punaluʻu Black Sand Beach

-Do you want to know where black and green sand come from?
-Easy: lava and crystals!
-Read more about why the sand is white/green/black on these favorite Big Island beaches.
+Want to know where black and green sand come from?
+Lava and crystals.
+Read more about why the sand is white, green, or black on these favorite Big Island beaches.

 Popular activities on the Big Island